 Phase IV trials following marketing approval will be necessary if we intend to further study the efficacy of DermaVir in different patient populations.
 Presentations and publications of such trials are essential to successful marketing of DermaVir.
-Therefore, our strategy will be to obtain marketing approval within the shortest period of time and consequently continue the clinical trials for the establishment of a large safety and efficacy database.
-Please note that such a database on DermaVir is expected to facilitate the approval of pipeline products since the differences between products will be only in the sequence of the plasmid DNA.
+Therefore, our strategy will be to obtain marketing approval within the shortest period of iv.
+Our DermaVir Product Development and Registration Strategy

-iv.
-Our DermaVir Product Development and Registration Strategy responses and elimination the majority of HIV-infected cells from the reservoir might lead to remission (functional cure) in some HIV-infected people.
+Our clinical development and market approval strategy is focusing on immune intensification with DermaVir in Conditional Marketing Approval.
+We believe that patients treated with such Immune Intensification will maintain an undetectable HIV-RNA level and have an increased HIV-specific T cell frequency.
+Achieving optimal T cell responses and elimination the majority of HIV-infected cells from the reservoir might lead to remission (functional cure) in some HIV-infected people.
 These people would stop their antiretroviral drug treatment (if any) and receive only immune boosting DermaVir treatments during regular doctor visits.